Kidz Bop: Related projects

+Chuck E. Cheese music partnership

+In August 2023, Chuck E. Cheese announced Kidz Bop as its official music partner, after using Kidz Bop music in their fun centers for several years.

 Kidz Bop experience at Hard Rock Hotel & Casino Punta Cana

 In 2018, Kidz Bop announced the fully branded "Kidz Bop Experience" at Hard Rock Hotel & Casino Punta Cana.

 They opened a Kidz Bop experience at Hard Rock Riviera Maya in August 2019.

 Legoland music partnership

 In 2016 Legoland Florida appointed Kidz Bop as its official music partner, coinciding with the launch of Lego Ninjago World, on January 12, 2017.
 To celebrate the park's expansion, the Kidz Bop Kids recorded an original version of the park's (and the TV show's) theme song.

 Crazy 8 fashion brand

 Kidz Bop partnered with kids' clothing brand, Crazy 8 to launch the Kidz Bop clothing line.
 The line was designed by Crazy 8.
 The collection is made for babies, children and early adolescents.
 The line officially went on sale on November 7, 2016, in Crazy 8 stores and online.
 The Kidz Bop performers wore the collection on stage during their 2016 Life Of The Party tour.